 Download photos and broll on vaccines here: https://weshare.unicef.org/Package/2AM408X1UA6X

-The Measles & Rubella Initiative (M&RI) is a partnership between the American Red Cross, the United Nations Foundation, the U.S. CDC, UNICEF and WHO.
-Working with Gavi, the Vaccine Alliance and other stakeholders, the Initiative is committed to achieving and maintaining a world without measles, rubella and congenital rubella syndrome.
-Since 2000, M&RI has helped deliver over 5.5 billion doses of measles vaccine to children worldwide and saved over 25.5 million lives by increasing vaccination coverage, responding to outbreaks, monitoring and evaluation, and supporting demand for vaccine.
+The Measles & Rubella Partnership (M&RP) is a partnership between the American Red Cross, the United Nations Foundation, the U.S. CDC, UNICEF and WHO.
+Working with Gavi, the Vaccine Alliance and other stakeholders, the Partnership is committed to achieving and maintaining a world without measles, rubella and congenital rubella syndrome.
+Since 2000, M&RP has helped deliver over 5.5 billion doses of measles vaccine to children worldwide and saved over 25.5 million lives by increasing vaccination coverage, responding to outbreaks, monitoring and evaluation, and supporting demand for vaccine.

 More information on measles: